jeswheel/haiti_article/README.md

    - [ ] Re-run everything and submit.

+- [x] Write more about why model 3 is a poor description of the data, even if this is just added to the supplement.
+- [x] Update Model 3 initialization model description.
+- [x] Double check all model equations match the code
+- [x] The measurement models for Models 2 and 3 in the supplement need notation fixed
+   - [x] In Model 2, change NEI -> NEIu, as we don't sum across units and this is more clear.
+   - [x] In Model 3, there is no Iuz compartment, just Iu, so notation should suggest any Suz -> Iu.
 - [x] Remove parallel back-ends from inside functions in `haitipkg`.
 - [x] Move all images and tables to the correct spot (directly after referencing them).
 - [x] Have to reference all tables.
 When should we reference Table 2 (parameter table).
 How about the table of likelihoods?